trrrrrys/create-jwt/README.md

 # create-jwt
-this is a cli-tools for create jwt.
+this is a cli-tool for creating jwt.

 # Run
 ```